-At German Nationals, I made a mistake and picked up a bad injury and was out for 9 months, but the only thing I wanted all this time, was to get back on the diving boards.
+At German Nationals, I made a mistake and broke my neck doing somersaults in the dry-land training area.
+I was out injured for 9 months, but the only thing I wanted all this time, was to get back on the diving boards.

 I came back one year later at the same competition and won both of my events.
 I was back!
 All of the people who thought that I wouldn’t be able to get back were proved wrong.